 I’m always on the look out for tools to help me disciple my boys.
 Last year I learned about the Child Training Bible.
 I cannot even begin to tell you how this tool changed the way that I disciplined my boys.
 The CTB really helped me teach my boys what God says about our sinful behavior.
 Being able to flip to a scripture on anger during a moment of rage for Bubba was so helpful.
 It also helped us learn to ask for forgiveness from God and for help to do better.

 As helpful as the CTB was for me I found myself wishing that there was something like it for encouraging the “good stuff” in our children.
 Well there is.
 Mindy and her husband have put together the Virtue Training Bible.
 The VTB is a great tool for learning more about the Lord and how we can live a life pleasing to Him.
-I have been using ours along with our We Choose Virtue products as we learn to develop godly character.

 We are going through each of the 42 virtues one at a time as a family.
 I usually read through and SOAP several of the verses in each section on my own.
 After that I will choose 5 verses to study with the boys during the week.
 It takes about 5 minutes before they go to bed.
 I also pray the different scriptures over them while the sleep or after a discipline session.